 Deal reached on aid package for 9/11 responders

-WASHINGTON — After a last-minute compromise, the Senate passed legislation Wednesday to provide up to $4.2 billion in new aid to survivors of the September 2001 terrorism attack on the World Trade Center and responders who became ill working in its ruins.
+WASHINGTON— The Senate has reached a deal to provide up to $4.2 billion in new aid to survivors and responders of the September 2001terrorism attack on the World Trade Center.

-A House vote was expected on the bill within hours as lawmakers raced to wrap up their work for the year.
+A House vote was expected on the bill within hours.

-The measure was a product of a compromise involving Democratic Sens.
-Charles Schumer and Kirsten Gillibrand of New York and Republican Sen. Tom Coburn of Oklahoma.
+Democratic Senators Charles Schumer and Kirsten Gillibrand of New York were seeking to get $6.2 billion and keeping the fund open for 10 years, but were opposed by Republican Sen. Tom Coburn of Oklahoma.